splunk/biased-lang-linter/README.md

 ## Formatting of word_list.csv

-The biased words are listed on a new line.
-If you would like to propose a new biased word, we will need to
+The biased words are listed on a new line in the `word_list.csv` file.

+## Proposing new biased words

+TBD

 ## Excluding directories and files